Building on the Legacy of ITWales, we held our annual International Women’s Day Celebration event on Wednesday 8 March 2023.

 – Technocamps Alumnus, Casey Hopkins

-To start the evening, Dr Jen Millard discussed her experience as a woman in astrology, “There are not enough women in STEM.
+To start the evening, Dr Jen Millard discussed her experience as a woman in astronomy, “There are not enough women in STEM.
 It’s getting better… but we’re not there yet.“

 Swansea Uni Software Engineering Degree Apprenticeship Programme Director and Senior Lecturer Casey Hopkins then spoke about her unusual route into computer science and how Technocamps has helped her along the way.